Ernyoke/certified-aws-solutions-architect-professional/09-caching/cloudfront.md

 - These Lambda functions allow us to adjust data between the viewer and the origin
 - They don't have the full Lambda feature set:
     - Currently only NodeJS and Python are supported
-    - Functions don't have access to any resources in a VPC, they run in AWS Public Space
+    - Functions don't have access to any resources in a VPC, they run in AWS public space
     - Lambda Layers are not supported
 - They have different size and duration limits compared to classic Lambda functions:
     - Viewer side: 128MB/5seconds